 The first section was taken a serving West Mercia police officer and explained accident scene management.
 He explained what to do if you come across an accident and providing information on how to keep both casualties and assistors safe, and how to prepare for the emergency services when they arrive.

 Coming from a traffic police officer, imparting their wisdom on how to manage people effectively was very useful.
 Also, techniques on how to block roads to other users if required, and also how to inform emergency services efficiently are fascinating to know.

 The second section came from a West Midlands Ambulance paramedic, who also works on the Air ambulance.
 He took us through basic motorcycle related first aid procedures such as the correct way to remove a helmet, hands-on how to correctly administer CPR, clearing airways and tips for helping to stem bleeding.
 There was a demonstration on defibrillator use as these fantastic pieces of kit are becoming more commonplace.
 How to assess the patient and administer basic aid until Ambulance crews arrive was also featured.

-It would be wrong for me to pass on the information given, as I am not qualified to do so.
-I can’t recommend this course highly enough.
+I highly recommend this course.
 Every biker should do it.
-After doing it I feel much more confident in what to do, and if I were ever involved in an accident, I would want people who know what to do as opposed to guessing.
+I feel much more confident in what to do.
+If I were ever involved in an accident I would want people who know what to do there.